lucafrance/lucafrance.github.io/_drafts/bugs-backlog.md

 [^scrum-guide-2020]: [Scrum Guide, Product Backlog (2020)](https://scrumguides.org/scrum-guide.html#product-backlog)

-> Fixing bugs is only important when the value of having the bug fixed exceeds the cost of the fixing it.
+> Fixing bugs is only important when the value of having the bug fixed exceeds the cost of the fixing it.<br>
 > *[Joel Spolsky - Hard-assed Bug Fixin’](https://www.joelonsoftware.com/2001/07/31/hard-assed-bug-fixin)*

 {:refdef: style="text-align: center;"}